-Unfortunately, the only way to get a new passport photo is to get a new passport.
-If you already have a passport, you may be eligible to renew by mail.
-Learn more here: How to Apply for a Passport Renewal
+- If you already have a passport, you may be eligible to renew by mail.
+Learn more here: How to Apply for a Passport Renewal.

-No matter how you apply for your new passport, be sure to allow 4 to 6 weeks for processing.
+No matter how you apply for your new passport, be sure to allow 6-8 weeks for processing.
 If you use the government’s expedited service, you should get your passport within 3 weeks.
-Processing times can vary according to how busy the State Department is; you can find the most up-to-date information here
+Processing times can vary according to how busy the State Department is; you can find the most up-to-date information here.

 If you need your passport more quickly, you can either make an appointment at the nearest regional Passport Agency or use a private passport expediting company.
 RushMyPassport can get your passport application processed in as little as 24 hours, with no need to make an appointment or travel to a passport office.